Mia Threapleton: Career

 In 2025, Threapleton had her first leading role in a feature film in Wes Anderson's black comedy The Phoenician Scheme (2025), for which her performance as Sister Liesl, a nun who is estranged from her father, received rave reviews following the film's premiere at the 2025 Cannes Film Festival.
 She landed the role after a long audition process that began in May 2023, when she sent Anderson a self-shot audition tape without knowing anything about her character.
 Her tape stood out among over a thousand tapes that Anderson had watched at that point, and he asked her to meet with him in London and later for a reading with Benicio del Toro.
 Both Anderson and del Toro (who plays her character's father in the film and did a two-day screen test with Threapleton), agreed that she should be cast for the role. del Toro, who endorsed Threapleton after their first reading together, said, "When she walked out, I remember telling Wes, 'I think she can go toe to toe; she might be short, but she's terrific'".
 Anderson said he only discovered that Threapleton is Winslet's daughter after he had watched her audition video a few times and then looked her up to check her previous work.

+She is set to next star in Damien Chazelle's upcoming untitled prison film with Daniel Craig, Cillian Murphy, and Michelle Williams.

 Personal life

 Threapleton has dyslexia.
 She said that she has to read scripts "slowly and steadily to be able to absorb things fully sometimes."

-Her hobbies include painting, drawing, photography and mountain climbing.

 Threapleton does not use social media.
 She explained her decision in a May 2025 interview with The New York Times, "I don't think it's something that would particularly serve my life, and I'm quite happy that I don't have it."
+Her hobbies include painting, drawing, photography and mountain climbing.